HunterMikkelsen/Straftat-Mod/README.md

 ### Weapon selection

 - The host is able to select which weapons will spawn.
 This can be changed in-game using the [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager).
+- There are two buttons that allow you to quickly enable or disable the entire weapon list

+### Control of weapon respawn time

+#### Universal weapon respawn time
+- The host can control the specific amount of time each pedestal will take to spawn a new weapon.

+#### Random respawn time
+- If the checkbox for "Toggle random respawn time" is set to true it will choose a random amount of time for each pedestal to respawn a weapon.
+- The Minimum and Maximum time sliders dictate the range of time.
+If the min slider is set to 0 seconds and the max is set to 60 seconds a random number between 0 and 60 is selected.

 ##  Dependencies
 There are not any hard dependencies but it is strongly recommended to also have [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager).